wersal454/nuclear-option-emp-mod/README.md

 [MIT](LICENSE) – feel free to fork, "steal" and modify.
 Credit to me (wersal) are appreciated, but not required.

-## Known Issues / Limitations

-- EMP‑disabling of some radar components may not persist after unit repair.
-- Visual effects are client‑side; other players will not see the EMP sphere or arcs.
-- The decal monitor is meant for debugging and can be safely ignored.

 ## Credits

 - Thanks to the Nuclear Option modding community for reverse‑engineering guidance.